 The most recent major development in this regard was the introduction of the International Arbitration Act 15 of 2017 (the International Arbitration Act), which became effective on 20 December 2017.
 The International Arbitration Act incorporates the UNCITRAL Model Law on International Commercial Arbitration (UNCITRAL Model Law) into South African law.
 Schedule 1 to the International Arbitration Act is, in effect, a restatement of the UNCITRAL Model Law.

 According to statistics released by one of South Africa’s leading private arbitration institutions, the Arbitration Foundation of Southern Africa (AFSA), ten international disputes were referred to AFSA for arbitration between 2007 and 2016.
 In 2018, AFSA reported 18 referrals of international arbitrations (with a total quantum in excess of ZAR640 million).
-In late 2019, AFSA reported that its international arbitration referrals had increased to 24 new cases with a total quantum of ZAR3 billion.
+In late 2019, AFSA reported that its international arbitration referrals had increased to 24 new cases, with a total quantum of ZAR3 billion.
+Although there are no official case figures available for 2020, unofficial sources confirm continued growth in AFSA referrals, including an uptake in the number of virtual arbitrations and hearings.
 These figures demonstrate a significant uptake in appetite for international arbitration in South Africa since the International Arbitration Act became effective.

-Prior to the International Arbitration Act, foreign arbitral awards were enforced in terms of the Recognition and Enforcement of Foreign Arbitral Awards Act 40 of 1977, which was the domestic legislation enacted to give effect to South Africa’s accession to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 1958 (the New York Convention).
-This Act was repealed by the International Arbitration Act, which brought the enforcement of foreign arbitral awards in South Africa in line with international best practice.
+International arbitration awards are enforced in terms of the International Arbitration Act, which incorporates the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 1958 (the New York Convention) into South African law in line with international best practice.

 International arbitration is most prevalent in contractual disputes where parties have included a dispute resolution mechanism in their contracts.